 I capped the Sharpie and tossed it across the room, where it landed on my dresser with a clatter.
 One more day.
 One more day of summer, then I’d be off to Hogwarts for yet another year of schoolwork and tests.
-Except this time, I was going to be a prefect.
+Except this time around, I was going to be a Prefect.
 With Potter.

 Strangely enough, I did not find this prospect the least bit exciting.

-I rolled off my bed and walked over to my school trunk, which was lying open on the floor.
-Inside, all my clothes were folded neatly, organized by function and color, my books placed carefully on top in alphabetical order.
+I rolled off my bed and ambled over to my school trunk, which was lying open on the floor.
+Inside, all my clothes were folded neatly, my books placed carefully on top in alphabetical order.
 Everything was packed, color-coded and organized, and the corresponding inventory that I had written was cross-referenced for optimum efficiency.

-Yet I still had a tiny, nagging feeling that I was forgetting something.
-The only problem was that I didn’t know what.
+Yet I still had a tiny, nagging feeling that I was forgetting something — the only problem was that I didn’t know what.

-Scowling, I tapped my foot against the hardwood floor of my bedroom, gazing up to the ceiling.
+Scowling, I tapped my foot against the hardwood floor of my bedroom, gazing up to the ceiling in mild consternation.
 What could it be?
 I had all my clothes, my toiletries, my shoes, my schoolbooks...

 With this new mission in mind, I hastily left my room and bustled down the hallway, determined to find Aidan and my book.
-Knowing him, he was probably in his room watching TV or something, pushing off the chore of packing until last minute.
+Knowing him, he was probably in his room watching TV or something, pushing off the chore of packing until the very last minute.

-The door to his bedroom was shut, and I could hear some angry, heavy metal music blaring loudly from inside.
+When I reached it, the door to his bedroom was shut.
+I could hear angry rock music blaring loudly from the inside.
 I rolled my eyes and knocked.

 No answer.
 I knocked again, and then a third time for good measure.

-The heavy metal music came to an abrupt stop, and I heard Aidan curse.
+The loud music came to an abrupt stop, and then I heard Aidan curse.
 Loudly.
-There was a long pause, and then some odd scuffling noises and yet another curse word.
+There was a long pause, followed by some odd scuffling noises and yet another string of creative curse words.

 I arched an eyebrow.
 What was that kid doing in there?

-After some more scuffling noises, the door finally swung open halfway, and there Aidan was, glaring at me, face flushed.
+After some more scuffling noises and creative cursing, the door finally swung open halfway, revealing a very discomforted Aidan glaring at me, his face flushed beet red.

-“Whatcha doing?”
-I stood up on my tiptoes, decidedly ignoring his question as I attempted to peek into Aidan’s room over his shoulder, but he shifted sideways, blocking my view.
+“What are you doing in there?”
+I stood up on my tiptoes, decidedly ignoring his question as I attempted to peek into Aidan’s room over his shoulder.
+He hastily stepped sideways, blocking my view.

 “Well, I just heard some funny noises, and I was wondering — "

-“Cleaning,” Aidan said, cutting me off hastily.
+“Cleaning,” Aidan blurted out, cutting me off abruptly.
 He let out a suspicious, trembling laugh.
 “I was just, uh, cleaning.”

 “Cleaning?”
 I repeated skeptically.

 Aidan flushed, running a hand nervously through his hair.
 “Yeah.
 Cleaning.
 You know.
 To make things...
 Er, clean."

 My eyebrows flattened into a frown of cynical disbelief at this ridiculous explanation.
-“You’re lying,” I said dryly.
+“You’re lying,” I observed dryly.
 I always knew when Aidan wasn’t being exactly truthful with me.
-Maybe it was some weird, twin telepathic thing.
+Call it a weird, twin telepathy thing.

 Or maybe Aidan was just a shitty liar.

-“W-what are you talking about?”
-Aidan said, fidgeting with a piece of string from his shirt.
+“What are you talking about?”
+Aidan blustered, fidgeting with a piece of string from his shirt.
 “I love to clean.”

 “Aidan, your room hasn’t been clean since the Dark Ages.
-In fact, your room is so filled with crap that Amelia Earhart could be hiding in there for all we know!”
+Your room is so filled with crap, Amelia Earhart could be hiding in there for all we know."